Semsamoon/unity-dots-perception/README.md

 ```

 > [!IMPORTANT]
-> `ComponentTeamFilter` and `ComponentSightOffset` components and `BufferSightChild` are used
+> `ComponentSightFilter`, `ComponentSightOffset`, and `BufferSightChild` are used for
-> for both receiver and source, but the fields and values differs.
+> both receiver and source, but the fields and values differs.
 If an entity must be a
 > receiver and a source at the same time, do not forget to fill all fields appropriately.

 To simplify creating sight receivers snd sources, there exists a `SightSenseAuthoring` class.